azraq27/padre/docs/source/index.rst

 Welcome to PaDRe (Patient Data Repository) documentation!
 ===========================================================

-This library provides an organized way to query patient data libraries.
+This library provides an organized way to store and analyze imaging data.

-At a minimum, read the :doc:`organization` page to orient yourself to the directory structure and :doc:`setup`.
-For instructions on how to install the system and setup client machines, see :doc:`installation`
+The :doc:`setup` page explains the basics on how to use the library, and the :doc:`padre` and :doc:`subject` pages have the documentation for all of the functions you'll need.

+If you're interested in the nuts and bolts of the library, :doc:`organization` explains the internals of the library, and :doc:`installation` explains how to setup a new repository or client machine.

 A couple quick examples to get you started: